12 Ways to Unclog a Toilet With Poop in It

 How to Prevent Your Toilet From Clogging?

+It can be frustrating when you’re unclogging a toilet, especially if it happens frequently.
 If this is the case for you then there are some steps that may help you avoid this problem in the future.

 Be Mindful When Flushing

+Practicing proper flushing is the easiest way to prevent clogs.
 You should become more aware of what you flush down the toilet.

 Make sure you flush the right amount of toilet paper when flushing.
 Generally, whatever comes out of your body can be flushed.
+Other than toilet paper, you should not flush anything else.

 You can start by making a list of the things you cannot flush down the toilet.
+Put the list on the wall of your bathroom so that you can easily see it.

 Double-Flush the Toilet

+Additionally, you may want to flush the toilet twice.
 Before throwing down the tissue paper, flush the toilet after eliminating your waste.

 The second time around, flush to make sure the tissue paper is thoroughly flushed.
+Tissue paper can also be divided between the two flushes.

 Follow the “Roots”

 The cause of frequent clogs and back-ups in the toilet may be tree roots in the main sewer line.
+Underground roots can reach pipes.
+Their growth can lead to clogging of the pipes as they become larger.

 Getting rid of tree roots in your sewer line requires extensive attention.
 An initial inspection should be conducted by a reputable plumber.

+Regular maintenance should follow.
+Identifying the warning signs is also important.
 Aside from frequent clogs, watch out for slow-flowing or overflowing drains.
 When flushing the toilet, pay attention to any gurgling sounds.

 It’s Time to Clear the Tanks

+The toilet tank should never be used as extra counter space.
 You should not place items like soap, tissue paper, or brushes on top of the toilet tank.
+These items might accidentally get knocked down into the toilet bowl.

-Two rolls of toilet paper, cream and liquid soap over the toilet tank
+soap. cream over the toilet tank

 Make Sure You Don’t Delay

+You need to take action if you experience a slow drain or a weak flush.
 Don’t wait too long before taking action on a situation.
 Try a plunger before calling a plumber.
+If everything else fails, reach out to a professional.

 Regular Cleaning Is a Must

+Keep your toilets clean by cleaning them regularly.
 Cleaning your toilet can help you spot leaks faster, although it’s more helpful for the aesthetic side of things.

 If there is water dripping or pooling on the floor, cleaning your toilet will help you detect it.
+Using this information, you can determine where the dripping comes from and take immediate action.

 Final Thoughts

 It’s not very pleasant to deal with a clogged toilet, especially if it is full of poop.
+However, it can make a huge difference if you’re prepared for the occasion.

-If you have a few solutions up your sleeve, you can unclog a toilet in no time and be able to have a fresh-smelling and functional bathroom at your disposal in no time.
+If you have a few solutions up your sleeve, you can unclog a toilet in no time, and be able to have a fresh smelling and functional bathroom at your disposal in no time.

 About Emma